-Corsica, like Sardinia, is a mainly mountainous region, whit cliffs overlooking stunning beaches, and typical medieval cities to explore and get lost in.
-Many people choose to visit both Sardinia and Corsica together, especially if they are planning to visit the North of Sardinia and the South of Corsica.
+Corsica, like Sardinia, is a mainly mountainous region, with cliffs overlooking stunning beaches, and typical medieval cities to explore and get lost in.
+Many people choose to visit Corsica and Sardinia together, especially if they are planning to visit the North of Sardinia and the South of Corsica.

-The two islands offer an incredible variety of activities and landscapes, and you can have a trip strictly focused on hiking and adventure or one spent sunbathing here and there.
+The two islands offer an incredible variety of activities and landscapes.
+You can have a trip strictly focused on hiking and adventure or enjoy a mix of hikes, boat trips, and relaxing days at the beach.

 If you want to hit both islands during the same trip, you are probably wondering how to get from Corsica to Sardinia.
-Continue reading, and I will share all the useful information.
+Continue reading, as I am about to share all the useful information.

 How To Get From Corsica To Sardinia

-First of all, traveling by ferry from Corsica to Sardinia means you can bring your car with you, and have the total freedom to move around the two islands without being tied to the local transportation’s schedules (which are less than efficient); you can book a room and have some hours of rest while you wait for docking, and the process of embarking is ten times easier and more stress-free than that of boarding a plane.
+For example, if you are traveling with your own car, taking the ferry from Corsica to Sardinia means you can bring your car with you.
+This gives you total freedom to move around the two islands without being tied to the local transportation’s schedules (which are less than efficient).

 Taking The Ferry From Corsica To Sardinia